Chart Color Schemes

 The level of cultural diversity witnessed in Highland Park was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Highland Park's cultural diversity is above average, with 10.3% speaking a language other than English at home and 27.8% born overseas.
-The predominant religion is Christianity, comprising 50.6%.
-Judaism is overrepresented at 0.2%, compared to the Rest of Qld's 0.1%.
+Highland Park's population, above average in cultural diversity, has 10.3% speaking a language other than English at home and 27.8% born overseas.
+Christianity is the primary religion, comprising 50.6%.
+Judaism is overrepresented at 0.2%, compared to Regional Queensland's 0.1%.

 Frequently Asked Questions - Diversity